WHY ACT NOW

 Department of Health and Social Services, Government of Northwest Territories

 Purpose: Program Development, Implementation and Evaluation

-The Indigenous and Global Health Research Group at the University of Alberta, is leading the development and implementation of Why Act Now: Phase II – the first program of its kind in Canada geared to improve the quality of life for Indigenous youth between the ages of 13-18.
-Data collected in Phase I has revealed and confirmed that Indigenous youth and families face different barriers to achieving good health than other Canadians due to their social, economic and environmental circumstances and therefore are at a particular risk of poor health and nutritional status.
+The Indigenous and Global Health Research Group at the University of Alberta, led the development and implementation of Why Act Now: Phase II – the first program of its kind in Canada geared to improve the quality of life for Indigenous youth between the ages of 13-18.
+Data collected in Phase I revealed and confirmed that Indigenous youth and families face different barriers to achieving good health than other Canadians due to their social, economic and environmental circumstances and therefore are at a particular risk of poor health and nutritional status.

 Dr. Sharma and team worked in partnership with Edmonton Catholic and Public schools to develop and pilot a culturally-appropriate intervention program to improve the nutrition and physical activity status of urban Indigenous youth in Grades 7-12.
 The team will develop presentations, handouts, recipes and other interactive activities and utilize social media to promote key messages and engage youth.
 The program was refined and designed for the youth by the youth through open feedback and discussion.
 Upon completion, all program information, educational materials and a manual of program implementation steps have been made available free of charge in a downloadable format on our website so that it can be shared with other schools and communities in Alberta as well as in the Northwest Territories.